egraff/uit-thesis/manual/autoref.md

 \end{document}
 ```

-which results in the following to be generated.
+which results in the following to be generated:

 ![autoref renamed figure](images/autoref/autoref-demonstration.png?raw=true)

 Note that `\Autoref{}` capitalizes the autorefname.
 This is not evident in USenglish, since they are all